oracle/terraform-provider-oci/docs/database/db_systems.md

 The following arguments support updates:
 * `cpu_core_count` - The number of CPU cores to enable.
 The valid values depend on the specified shape:  - BM.DenseIO1.36 and BM.HighIO1.36 - Specify a multiple of 2, from 2 to 36. - BM.RACLocalStorage1.72 - Specify a multiple of 4, from 4 to 72. - Exadata.Quarter1.84 - Specify a multiple of 2, from 22 to 84. - Exadata.Half1.168 - Specify a multiple of 4, from 44 to 168. - Exadata.Full1.336 - Specify a multiple of 8, from 88 to 336.
 For VM DB systems, the core count is inferred from the specific VM shape chosen, so this parameter is not used.
 * `data_storage_size_in_gb` - Size, in GBs, of the initial data volume that will be created and attached to VM-shape based DB system.
 This storage can later be scaled up if needed.
 Note that the total storage size attached will be more than what is requested, to account for REDO/RECO space and software volume.
-* `db_home`
-	* `database`
-		* `db_backup_config`
-			* `auto_backup_enabled` - If set to true, configures automatic backups.
-If you previously used RMAN or dbcli to configure backups and then you switch to using the Console or the API for backups, a new backup configuration is created and associated with your database.
-This means that you can no longer rely on your previously configured unmanaged backups to work.
 * `ssh_public_keys` - The public key portion of the key pair to use for SSH access to the DB System.
 Multiple public keys can be provided.
 The length of the combined keys cannot exceed 10,000 characters.